minhrongcon2000/snake-gym/README.md

 - done: whether the snake dies
 - truncate: whether the game is running for more than 100000 time steps
 - info: an empty dictionary for now

+## Env registration

+- `snake-gym-grid-10x20-normal-v0`: Snake game with 10 x 20 board and 500 x 900 observation
+- `snake-gym-grid-10x20-tiny-v0`: Snake game with 10 x 20 board and 80 x 80 observation
+- `snake-gym-grid-10x20-1d-v0`: Snake game with 10 x 20 board and summarized observation.
+Observation in this case is vector `[dangerRight, dangerLeft, dangerBelow, dangerAbove, foodBelow, foodAbove, foodRight, foodLeft]`.

+_Note_:

+- `danger<Direction>` = neighbor block of snake head in the `<Direction>` is occupied by a snake body or is out of game board.

+- `food<Direction>` = is the food in the `<Direction>` of the snake head?

+- For any other environment, observation is the raw image from the game view.
+For tiny, the size is 80 x 80 and for normal, it's 500 x 900.

 ## Customize environment